VRLabs/Particle-Driver/README.md

 * The ``Particle System`` object is disabled on collision via [Stop Action](https://docs.unity3d.com/ScriptReference/ParticleSystemStopAction.html).
 When re-enabled, the ``Particle Driver Weight.controller`` will reset.
 * ``Weight.controller`` uses [Animator Layer Control](https://docs.vrchat.com/docs/state-behaviors) to change the weight of the ``Particle Driver`` layer based on its weight.
 * The ``ParticleDeath`` parameter value is multiplied by the weight and can be used as a transition condition.

-In short: If the particle lives for longer than a few frames, the ParticleDeath parameter gets set to 0.1, otherwise it gets set to 1

 ## Install guide